yogeshhegde/processor-sdk-doc/source/linux/How_to_Guides/Target/How_to_emmc_boot.rst

 .. warning::

    This is a write-once field.
-For more information, please refer to the u-boot doc found `here <https://docs.u-boot.org/en/latest/usage/cmd/mmc.html>`__.
+For more information, refer to the u-boot doc found `here <https://docs.u-boot.org/en/latest/usage/cmd/mmc.html>`__.

 **U-boot environment**